NucleusEngineering/play-gemini/README.md

 The program will guide you through the process:

 1. Enter the package name of the app you want to analyze.
+2. Press "Fetch new Reviews".
+Once the reviews are imported, press "Analyze Imported reviews"
-2. The program will fetch reviews from the mock API (or the real API if you modify the code).
+3. The program will fetch reviews from the mock API (or the real API if you modify the code).
-3. It will push the raw reviews to BigQuery.
+4. It will push the raw reviews to BigQuery.
-4. It will then use a BigQuery stored procedure to process the reviews
+5. It will then use a BigQuery stored procedure to process the reviews

 ## Licence